-Yes, for this recipe you can substitute the Scotch Bonnet for habanero, red pepper flakes, or chile pepper of your choice.
+Absolutely, for this recipe, you can substitute the Scotch Bonnet for habanero, red pepper flakes, or chile pepper of your choice.
 You can also leave it out entirely.
 I usually leave the scotch bonnet pepper whole to only extract the oils and flavoring from the skin and none of the heat.
-I typically tiptoe around the hot pepper heat (yeah, I know you’re about to yank my Jamaican card – the story of my life:) The habanero (which is more readily available outside the Caribbean) will provide intense heat (if that what you krave) or you can opt for its chiller, milder cousin the red pepper flakes for a mild spicy kick.
+I typically tiptoe around the hot pepper heat (yeah, I know you’re about to yank my Jamaican card – the story of my life:) The habanero (which is more readily available outside the Caribbean) will provide intense heat (if that is what you krave) or you can opt for its chiller, milder cousin the red pepper flakes for a mild spicy kick.
 The choice is completely up to you.
 Either way, it’s still a super delicious dish.

 Health Benefits of Scotch Bonnet Pepper

 If you can handle the heat, you will be able to reap a few health benefits from these little, spicy chile peppers.
 Scotch bonnets are a good source of vitamins such as vitamin A, vitamin C, and vitamin B, as well as iron, niacin, riboflavin, and magnesium.
 They are also high in dietary fiber, phytochemicals, carotenoids, and flavonoids.